parse-community/parse-server/README.md

 * `GCSAdapter` - which is backed by [Google Cloud Storage](https://cloud.google.com/storage/)
 * `FSAdapter` - local file storage

-`GridFSBucketAdapter` is used by default and requires no setup, but if you're interested in using Amazon S3, Google Cloud Storage, or local file storage additional configuration information is available in the [Parse Server guide](http://docs.parseplatform.org/parse-server/guide/#configuring-file-adapters).
+`GridFSBucketAdapter` is used by default and requires no setup, but if you're interested in using Amazon S3, Google Cloud Storage, or local file storage, additional configuration information is available in the [Parse Server guide](http://docs.parseplatform.org/parse-server/guide/#configuring-file-adapters).

 ## Idempotency Enforcement